unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-eth-smart-contracts.md

 ---
-title: Resolve using Ethereum Smart Contracts
+title: Resolve Using Ethereum Smart Contracts
 description: This page explains the process for resolving domain records by making calls to Ethereum smart contracts using Ethereum JSON RPC.
 ---

+# Resolve Using Ethereum Smart Contracts

 Resolving a domain is a process of retrieving a domain's records when the domain name and required record names are given.
-There are no limits to who can read domain records on the `Registry` side.
+There are no limits to who can read domain records on the Registry side.
 Anyone with access to a mainnet Ethereum Node can resolve a domain.

 This section describes resolving domain records by making calls to Ethereum smart contracts using the Ethereum JSON RPC.
-For developers who would prefer a more straightforward solution, it might be more convenient to use the [resolution libraries](https://github.com/unstoppabledomains?q=resolution) maintained by Unstoppable Domains.
+For developers who would prefer a more straightforward solution, it might be more convenient to use the [resolution libraries](../resolution-libraries/libraries-overview.md) maintained by Unstoppable Domains.

 To resolve a domain, your software must have access to the Ethereum network.
-For more information, see [Configuring an ethereum network connection](resolving-domain-records.md#configuring-an-ethereum-network-connection).
+For more information, see [Configuring an ethereum network connection](#configuring-an-ethereum-network-connection).

 The simplest way to resolve a domain with Ethereum JSON RPC is to make a read-only call to `ProxyReader` smart contract. `ProxyReader` provides an API that allows users to resolve domains making just one call by passing only keys of records and a domain namehash.
 Without `ProxyReader` it would require executing at least two calls: one to obtain a domain resolver address and another one to get the records themselves.
 With `ProxyReader` it all happens under the hood.